 What does the future hold for e-scooters?

-The current trials are due to end in November 2022, although this will almost certainly be extended.
-Those schemes are likely to be made permanent once e-scooters are fully legalised and regulated, and we don't yet know what limits will be in place.
+The current rental trials have now been extended into 2024, to help the government gather further data.
+Those schemes are likely to be made permanent once e-scooters are fully legalised and regulated, although we don't yet know what limits will be in place.

 At present, the number of trial operators and individual e-scooters in specific areas is limited.
 Even once e-scooters are legalised, expect similar limits to remain in place.

 With e-scooters and similar machines being so new, there's currently a patchwork of regulations for electric scooters.
 Some countries don't allow them at all, and some allow different versions with various levels of power.